 The role of the Compliance and Ethics Department is to help employees determine the path forward when the right way is unclear.
-Stop by and see us, contact us directly or use the Ethics Hotline to file a phone or online report, which can be anonymous.
+Contact us directly or use the Ethics Hotline to file a phone or online report, which can be anonymous.
 We promise to respond to every contact and look forward to working together to build a world-class company.